cengelbart39/Splatalyzer/Sources/Splatalyzer/Documentation.docc/Documentation.md

 Splatalyzer is a Swift package that enables the analysis of Splatoon 3 builds.
 It also provides structures representing main weapons, sub weapons, special weapons, gear builds, abilities and more.

-Along side this are SwiftUI views displaying this information and picking build characteristics.

 ### Essential

 @Links(visualStyle: list) {